How to Find Motivation and 7 Ways to Keep ItOctober 5, 2016

 Williamson, M. (2010).
 A Course in Weight Loss: 21 Spiritual Lessons for Surrendering Your Weight Forever.
 Carlsbad, CA: Hay House Inc.

-ABOUT THE AUTHORSabrina C. Richardson, MMFT, LMFT Intrinsic Therapy, LLC is a Licensed Marriage and Family Therapist in the State of South Carolina.
+ABOUT THE AUTHORSabrina C. Richardson, MMFT, LMFT of Intrinsic Therapy, LLC and Living Beyond The Tool, is a Licensed Marriage & Family Therapist in the State of South Carolina.
 She graduated from the University of South Carolina Upstate earning a Bachelor’s of Arts in Experimental Psychology and a Master’s in Marriage and Family Therapy from Converse College.
 Sabrina is a Clinical Member of the American Association of Marriage and Family Therapists (AAMFT) and Obesity Action Coalition (OA).

 Read more articles by Sabrina!